cohenjt/object-based-MHW-predictions/README.md

 # object-based-MHW-predictions
-Code for "Object-Based Evaluation of Marine Heatwave Predictions"
+Code for "Object-Based Evaluation of Marine Heatwave Predictions," submitted to GRL